AIGAnimation/CAMDM/Evaluation/README.md

 ## Data and pre-trained encoders

-We prepare all the comparison data with this [Onedrive](https://1drv.ms/u/s!AtagzSrg3_hppdxIvlkNf35Jxf-PBw?e=6cJV5H) link.
+We prepare all the comparison data with this [Onedrive](https://1drv.ms/u/s!AtagzSrg3_hppdxIvlkNf35Jxf-PBw?e=6cJV5H) or [BaiduDisk](https://pan.baidu.com/s/1Tvc93P_OLyrntQyHJVHorw?pwd=62pf) link.
 You can download it and prepare this folder with following structure:

 ```
 data\